 X-rays / Röntgen radiation

 With frequencies ranging from 30 petahertz to 30 exahertz (‘peta’ means 15 zeros, ‘exa’ means 18 zeros) and wavelengths from 0.01 to 10 nanometers, X-rays are very energetic.
 Those with wavelengths under 0.2–0.1 nm are called ‘hard’ X-rays.
 Doctors use them to see the bones inside the body because they’re so tiny and powerful that we are virtually transparent to them.
 Same goes with luggage at the airport — hard X-rays can see right through them.
 Their wavelength is comparable to the size of individual atoms, which is why geologists use them to determine crystal structures.

 These are the EMRs with the single highest-energy photons we know of.
-They have frequencies in excess of 30 exahertz, and wavelengths of under 10 picometers (1 picometer is a thousandth of a nanometer, or 10−11 m), which is less than the diameter of an atom.
+They have frequencies in excess of 30 exahertz, and wavelengths of under 10 picometers (1 picometer is a thousandth of a nanometer or a thousandth of a billionth of a meter), which is less than the diameter of an atom.
 They’re mostly resulted from radioactive decay here on Earth (like nukes or Chernobyl), but can also come in ridiculously powerful gamma-ray bursts, likely the product of dying stars going supernova or the larger hypernova before collapsing into neutron stars or black holes.
 They are the single most deadly type of EM radiation for living organisms.
 Luckily, they’re largely absorbed by Earth’s atmosphere.